wp-plugins/backwpup/readme.txt

 1. Job Page

 == Changelog ==
+= 1.3.1 =
+* added File and DB size information
+* removed "LOCK TABLE" in sql dumps
+* fixed bug in automatic job abortion
+* fixed bug in ABSPATH if it '/'
+* fiexd bug in save settings
+* fiexd bugs if no jobs exists
+* added link to clear running jobs

 = 1.3.0 =
 * added S3 new region codes for bucket creation
 * added S3 REDUCED REDUNDANCY support on put Backups